OneIT at UM

 - Achieve efficiencies and cost savings in the deployment of software, hardware, and personnel

 - Improve cross-training and professional development for IT personnel across campus

 - Ensure that the FTE delivering IT services can flex efficiently and appropriately according to student enrollment, faculty and staff served, research requirements, campus infrastructure size and characteristics, and inevitable expansion of support for online courses, programs and administrative services

 In short, the goal of OneIT is to design and deliver better IT services more efficiently.

 The OneIT planning process will occur from May-October, 2017.
 Our charge is to deliver a plan to the President on November 1, 2017.

 The first stage of our process will be to gather information about user needs and to map current IT services and structures.
 We expect to complete this phase by the end of July.
 After gathering, analyzing and synthesizing the data we gather, we will generate ideas that can be prototyped, tested and refined.

-We've launched a campaign called Reimagining IT at the University of Montana using a tool called Ideascale.
+You can participate in an online conversation about Reimagining IT at the University of Montana using a tool called Ideascale.
 You can submit ideas, as well as vote and comment on existing ideas.